adivianahd/world-clock/README.md

 ## World Clock

-This is a simple application made in [Next.js](https://nextjs.org/) js in order to meet the fronted challenge to _Coderio
+This is a simple application made in [Next.js](https://nextjs.org/) js

 ## Demo